← Back to 史記

 西

 Duke Ping was greatly delighted; he rose and toasted Master Kuang.
-He returned to his seat and asked, saying: 'Is there no sound more sorrowful than this?'
-Master Kuang said: 'There is.'
-Formerly the Yellow Emperor used it greatly to unite ghosts and spirits.
-Now my lord's virtue and righteousness are thin; he is insufficient to listen to it.
-Listening will cause defeat.'
-Duke Ping said: 'I am old; what I like is the sound.
-I wish to continue hearing it.'
+He returned to his seat and asked, saying: “Is there no sound more sorrowful than this?”
+Master Kuang said: “There is.
+Formerly the Yellow Emperor used it to assemble ghosts and spirits on a great scale.
+Now your virtue and righteousness are slight; you are not sufficient to listen to it.
+If you listen, you will be ruined.”
+Duke Ping said: “I am old; what I like is the sound.
+I wish to continue hearing it.”
 Master Kuang had no choice; he took up the zither and played it.
 When he played it once, white clouds rose from the northwest.
 When he played it twice, a great wind arrived and rain followed it; corridor tiles flew; left and right all fled running.
 Duke Ping was fearful and prostrated himself between the corridor and house.
-Jin state suffered a great drought; the earth was red for three years.
+The state of Jin suffered a great drought; the earth was bare and red for three years.

 66